Hi everyone, here’s another instalment of my tips for Staying Motivated series. I hope you find it useful.

 Writer’s block effects every writer from time to time and the best way to deal with it is by powering on regardless.
 This is easier said than done but when you don’t know where to go next, or the ideas just aren’t flowing don’t do the obvious thing and take a break until you feel in the zone again.
 You may never get there.
 Instead, switch your focus.

 Try taking a scene from your favourite book or movie and write it in your own words or from a different character’s point of view.
-Try writing about what you’ve done so far today, or what you have planned for the rest of the day the weekend.
+Try writing about what you’ve done so far today, or what you have planned for the rest of the day or the weekend.
 Whatever you do, take the focus off your main project, or whatever you’re feeling blocked with.
 The shift will allow your subconscious time to generate new, useful information and ideas, while you’ll still be writing, which is better than no writing at all.

 2 – Use Writing Prompts